wang296/IR2015/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar)

 # Announcements
+**August 23**: TA office hour has been set to Tuesday/Thursday 2:00pm-3:00pm at Rice Hall 414.
+**August 22**: Welcome Lin Gong, Qingyun Wu and Md Mustafizur Rahman as our TAs for this class.
 **July 26**: Please enroll our [Piazza](http://piazza.com/virginia/fall2015/cs4501) course page before the first week of this class.
 All our course announcements will be made through Piazza.
 **July 26**: The [course syllabus]({{site.baseurl}}/docs/syllabus.pdf) has been released.